 But don’t panic, pregnancy acne is perfectly normal as with most pregnancy symptoms, it's those hormones you've got to blame.

-When you're pregnant, you have an increase of the hormone androgens which can cause the glands in your skin to grow and produce more sebum, making your skin more oily.
+When you're pregnant, there's an increase of the hormone androgens, which can cause the glands in your skin to grow and produce more sebum, making your skin more oily.
 This increase in oil production can often clog your pores leading to more spots and breakouts and some pregnant women can develop acne particularly on the face and around the chin.
 According to one 2017 study, women are more likely to suffer from pregnancy acne if they have previously experienced acne in their teenage years or early twenties.

 Fortunately, pregnancy acne is only temporary and should clear up once your hormones have balanced out and are back to normal.
 In the meantime, there are a few things you can try to combat acne breakouts to make yourself look, and feel better.